Updated July 2024

 Those penalties and bad optics help encourage corrupt or complacent nations to take serious steps in eradicating the world’s most despicable trade.

-If you’d like to join our efforts in rescuing kids in Thailand and all over the world, please consider becoming a Rescue Partner.
+If you’d like to join our efforts in rescuing kids all over the world, please consider becoming a Rescue Partner.
 Your monthly gift could mean the difference between freedom and a life of abuse for a suffering child.
-Click below to get started.
+Complete the form below to get started.

 Donate with confidence